Ellen White Investigation

 Is Drinking Milk Unsafe?8

 Ellen White implied it would soon be "unsafe" to drink milk.
 Was her prediction accurate?
 On the contrary, milk has never been safer to drink than it is today.
 Again, government inspections and testing, along with refrigeration, have greatly improved the quality of milk.
 But nothing has improved the quality of milk as much as pasteurization.
-Unfortunately for Mrs. White, she never saw the widespread adoption of milk-pasteurizations in any of her "visions".
+Unfortunately for Mrs. White, she never saw the widespread adoption of milk-pasteurization in any of her so-called "visions."
 If she had, she might not have made all of the claims about the soon-coming dangers of drinking milk.
-Before the widespread introduction of pasteurization in the twentieth century, milk was a vehicle by which infectious diseases were frequently transmitted.
-Pasteurization and improved sanitation have virtually eliminated this problem.

 Dr. Ronald Kleinman, a spokesperson for the American Academy of Pediatrics, writes:

-Milk and dairy products are safe and nutritious foods for growing children, and parents should make use of them unless there's some specific medical reason to avoid them. ...dairy products are not perfect foods, but they are concentrated with many of the forms of nutrients that children need to grow well.
+Milk and dairy products are safe and nutritious foods for growing children, and parents should make use of them unless there's some specific medical reason to avoid them. ...dairy products are not perfect foods, but they are concentrated with many of the forms of nutrients that children need to grow well.9

-What is good about milk products?
 Milk is a good and wholesome food.
 Milk provides many nutrients, especially calcium, high-quality protein, riboflavin and vitamin B12 (and vitamins A and D, if the milk is fortified).
 Preliminary scientific evidence suggests that certain components of milk and other dairy foods may reduce the risk of cancers of the breast and colon.
 These components include calcium, vitamin D, bacterial cultures, and a type of fatty acid known as CLA (conjugated linoleic acid).

 Conclusions